ruby-ore/ore/GemspecYML.md

     name: foo

-If the name is not listed, Ore will use the base-name of the project directory.
+The name of the project must be specified.

 ## version